The 11 Best Trees to Plant in Tennessee

 Here in the Southeast, we love our trees—they clean the air and make a statement in your yard, providing shade from the intense heat of summer, while others provide some color in the dreary winter months.
-Below, we are going to go over some of the best shade and evergreen trees to plant in your Tennessee yard.
+Since the USDA Plant Hardiness Map puts Tennessee in zones 5b through 8a, there are a variety of trees that grow well throughout the state.

 The Best Shade Trees to Plant in TN